1. Charges and Student Conduct Review Board hearings

+1. A decision reached by a Student Conduct Review Board may be appealed by the Respondent(s) and/or Complainant(s) to the Vice President for College Life and Dean of Students within five (5) calendar days of the decision.
+Such appeals shall be in writing.
+If the Vice President for College Life and Dean of Students is unavailable to decide the appeal in a timely manner then the appeal shall be considered and decided by a designee.
 The Vice President for College Life and Dean of Students or their designee may decide not to hear an appeal if the contents of the appeal letter fall outside the criteria listed in Section 4(B).
 In such a circumstance, the decision of the Student Conduct Review Board will stand.
-If the Vice President for College Life and Dean of Students agrees to hear an appeal based on one or more of the three criteria listed in section B below, he or she may, upon a review of the information presented, adjust the finding, adjust the sanction or refer the matter to the Student Conduct Review Board or Director of Student Rights and Responsibilities for re-opening of a hearing to allow reconsideration of the original determination and/or sanctions.
+If the Vice President for College Life and Dean of Students agrees to hear an appeal based on one or more of the three criteria listed in section B below, he or she may, upon a review of the information presented, may do the following: uphold the preceding decision and sanctions, adjust the finding; adjust the sanction; or refer the matter to the Student Conduct Review Board or Director of Student Rights and Responsibilities for the re-opening of a hearing.
 If an appeal is not permitted, the matter shall be considered final and binding upon all involved.

-3) In cases where the Director of Student Rights and Responsibilities is the Student Conduct Administrator adjudicating a case, the Vice President for College Life and Dean of Students or an Associate Dean serves as the appellate person.
+3. In cases where the Director of Student Rights and Responsibilities is the Student Conduct Administrator adjudicating a case, the Vice President for College Life and Dean of Students or designee will serves as the appellate person.
 Determination shall be made based on the grounds for appeal and by a preponderance of the information.

-B. Procedural Error: To determine procedural error or absence of conformity with prescribed procedures during the investigative stage or any stage of the process (including an error during the hearing) preventing either the Complainant or Respondent a reasonable opportunity to prepare and present information to the investigator; and
+2. Procedural Error: To determine procedural error or absence of conformity with prescribed procedures during the investigative stage or any stage of the process (including an error during the hearing) preventing either the Complainant or Respondent a reasonable opportunity to prepare and present information to the investigator;

-C. New Information: To determine new information is discovered which was not available at the time of the investigative process and could have affected the outcome of the case.
+3. New Information: To determine new information discovered which was not available at the time of the investigative process and could have affected the outcome of the case.

 5. Student Conduct Records